-Dissolution Technologies welcomes submissions pertaining to dissolution testing.
-All articles must be submitted to the Research Editor first in order to be considered for publication.
+Dissolution Technologies welcomes submissions related to dissolution, in vitro release and disintegration testing.
+These topics should be the major focus of the article.
+All articles should be submitted to the PeerTrack ™ website, www.edmgr.com/dt in order to be considered for publication.
+For inquires email the Research Editor, firstname.lastname@example.org.
 The article will then be peer-reviewed by at least two experts in the field.
 The process may take as long as two months.
 All articles will be prescreened using the Harvard Guide to Using Sources, http://isites.harvard.edu/icb/icb.do?keyword=k70847&pageid=icb.page342054.
 If plagiarism is found, the article will be rejected and cannot be resubmitted.

 After acceptance, the article will be reviewed by the Associate Editor, and then edited.
 The primary author will receive a pdf file of the article for review before the issue is printed.

 Authors are encouraged to review their articles before submission to verify accuracy, correct typographical errors, and clarify acronyms or abbreviations.
 The author, not Dissolution Technologies, is responsible for any statements made in the article.

 Files can be prepared as Word documents on either a Mac or PC platform.
 Figures and tables should not exceed six combined.
 The Figures and Tables can be placed at the end of the manuscript or in a separate document but not embedded in the text.